RFA0608/QQS3C/README.md

 Recently modified: 251107-1706 (year month day - hour minute) [KST]

 # ⚠️
-This paper doesn't accurately account the code.
+This paper doesn't accurately account for the code.
 Ready to renewally update Readme and technical resources untill 251110